奶糖直播

 Connelly Center, 奶糖直播 Room

-The Center for Peace and Justice Education will present the Peace Award to World Central Kitchen on Tuesday, October 29, 2024.
+The Center for Peace and Justice Education presented the Peace Award to World Central Kitchen on Tuesday, October 29, 2024.

 Founded in 2010 by Chef Jose虂 Andre虂s, World Central Kitchen (WCK) is a nonprofit organization that is first to the frontlines providing fresh meals in response to crises.
 Applying our model of quick action, leveraging local resources, and adapting in real time, WCK has served more than 400 million nourishing meals around the world.